 No ventilation has been provided to the apartment lobby at ground floor level, ventilation would be achieved by opening the main entrance door in the event of a fire.
-The final escape is via a dedicated escape route at the rear of the building.

 The upper three levels (levels 8-10) have a distinctly different arrangement to the other floor levels due to the presence of two stair cores, one of which is the main stair core serving all upper floor levels, and other appears to be a secondary escape stair.
 Landings served by both stair cores to floors 8 - 10 are separated from both stairs by Georgian wired glass partitions.
 There does not appear to be ventilation to the enclosed lobbies at these levels, travel distances are within 7.5m to either stair core.
 There is ventilation to the head of each stair by means of an AOV although detection is located within the enclosed lobby area and not apparent at the head of the stair.
 The operation of the system at levels 8 - 10 requires further investigation to confirm operational compliance (i.e., if there is smoke logging within the stair cores but not the lobby, will a form of detection enable the AOV's at the head of the stair cores to activate).
-It would appear that the intent is to ventilate these upper levels via the secondary staircase, however, this is outside the scope of this document.
+It would appear that the intent is to ventilate these upper levels via the secondary stair case, however, this is outside the scope of this document.